-There are many situations when you need to email your professor: Asking a question, inquiring about your grades, or informing them about a missed class.
-If you’re wondering how to write an email to a professor, at the end of this article, you’ll find several email samples you can use for different occasions.
+There are many situations when you need to email your professor or teacher: asking a question, inquiring about your grades, or informing them about a missed class.
+Whether you are a high school student, a graduate student, or attending colleges and universities, effective communication with your instructors is essential.
+If you’re wondering how to write an email to a professor or teacher, at the end of this article, you’ll find several email samples you can use for different occasions.

 How to write an email to a professor: A step-by-step guide